Physiology, Behaviour and Welfare of Dogs and Cats in Their Interactions with Humans.

 Expected learning outcomes

-1. Knowledge and understanding: by the end of the course, students must demonstrate an understanding of the physiological foundations of dog and cat behavior, with particular emphasis on the underlying mechanisms, cognition, and communication.
-Additionally, they must show proficiency in observing and quantifying animal behavior.
+1. Knowledge and understanding: by the end of the course, students are expected to demonstrate knowledge of the physiological foundations of canine and feline behavior, with a specific focus on underlying mechanisms, cognition, and communication.
+They should also be able to observe and study animal behavior using scientific methods.

 Single course